 On March 29, 1869, Czech anthropologist Ales Hrdlicka was born.
 Hrdlicka is known for his studies of Neanderthal man and his theory of the migration of American Indians from Asia.
 He was the one of the first scientists to argue the Americans originated in Asia and came across the Bering Strait, and participated in numerous archeological expeditions which contributed a great amount of information and physical evidence.

 Hrdlička remained at the Pathological Institute until 1899, when he was invited by Frederic Ward Putnam to join the Hyde Expeditions of the American Museum of Natural History as a “field anthropologist.”
-In this capacity Hrdlička conducted four intensive surveys among the Native Americans of the southwestern U.S. and northern Mexico between 1899 and 1902.
+In this capacity Hrdlička conducted four intensive surveys among the Native Americans of the southwestern U.S. between 1898 and 1902.
+In 1898 Aleš Hrdlička accompanied the Norwegian ethnologist Carl Lumholtz on his fourth and last expedition to the Tarahumara and the Huichol in Mexico.
 In 1910 he became curator of the physical anthropology collections at the Smithsonian Institution, having been assistant curator for the previous seven years.

 During his scientific travel across America, examining many of the sites where Pithecanthropus had been found, as well as the sites of various Paleolithic settlements, Hrdlička became the first scientist to spot and document the theory of human colonization of the American continent from east Asia only some 3,000 years ago.
 He argued that the Indians migrated across the Bering Strait from Asia, supporting this theory with detailed field research of skeletal remains as well as studies of the people in Mongolia, Tibet, Siberia, Alaska, and Aleutian Islands.
 The findings backed up the argument which later contributed to the theory of global origin of human species that was awarded by the Thomas Henry Huxley Award in 1927.